ElectricRCAircraftGuy/glances_wiki/Install-and-test-Glances-DEVELOP-version.md

     LANGUAGE=en_US.utf8  ~/glances-venv/bin/python -m glances -C ~/tmp/glances/conf/glances-monitor.conf -c @IPSERVER

 Where @IPSERVER is the IP address or hostname where the Glances server is running (localhost if server and client are ran on the same machine).

+Note: if the Glances server is not running, Glances client try to fallback to SNMP server (early experimental function).

 ### Webserver mode